guybrush77/rapidobj/README.md

 $ cd build
 $ make install
 ```
-The only difference is that administrative access (i.e. sudo) is no longer required since the destination is user's home folders, as opposed to system folders.
+The only difference is that administrative access (i.e. sudo) is no longer required since the destination is users' home folder, as opposed to system folders.

 Because the files have been installed to a custom location that CMake does not know about, CMake cannot find the RapidObj package automatically.
 We can fix this by providing a hint about the cmake directory whereabouts: